livekit/components-js/docs/alpha-docs/README.md

 Documentation and Guides to get you started with LiveKit components for React.

-> **Warning** This is an early, preliminary and under construction version of LiveKit Components.
-The shiny official documentation will be available upon release.
+> **Warning** This is an early, preliminary and under construction version of the LiveKit Components documentation.
+The shiny official docs website will be available upon release.

 <!--NAV_START-->